Thristhart/tomtools/README.md

 ======
 See tomtools.h for visuals of what these outputs look like.

+Simply output the given text to cout followed by endl
+> print(string text)

 Centered text, surrounded by the decoration
 > boxBanner(string text, char decoration)